-Duncan (he/him) is a FY2 Doctor working in Greater Manchester.
+Duncan (he/him) is a junior doctor working in Greater Manchester.
 Duncan took what he describes as “the scenic route” into the medical profession, having undertaken a BSc in biology prior to entering medical training.
 Having worked with GLADD throughout medical school, Duncan stepped up as one of its Co-Chairs in 2019.
 His key aims and aspirations for this year are furthering GLADD’s educational influence in LGBTQ+ healthcare, improving recruitment and networking of members and to develop and refine GLADD’s democratic processes and constitution.

 Outside of work, Duncan’s interests include the arts – having directed two musicals during medical school – alongside cooking, reading and bouldering.
 However, his greatest passion has always been music.
 You will rarely find his flat without some playing in the background and you may encounter him playing a little bit of his own on the piano.

 Ciara (she/her) is a junior doctor currently based in Belfast, with dreams of eventually working in both the clinical environment and in medical education.
 She has a particular interest in combating LGBTQ+ health inequalities and ways of improving the relationship between LGBTQ+ patients and the NHS.
 2021 is her first year as Co-Chair after working on the GLADD committee for the past few years developing educational resources, teaching and organising socials.
 Over lockdown she started the very successful Women’s Group and Book Club.